FAQ — Working Together

 - are curious about how earlier experiences may still be shaping your life

-Many of my clients work in education, health, law, leadership, or other responsibility-heavy environments.
+Many of my clients work in education, health, law or other responsibility-heavy environments.

-What happens if I need psychotherapy as well as coaching?
+What happens if I choose psychotherapy as well as coaching?

 In some cases, people benefit from parallel support.